Key takeaways

 Avoid taking Aleve or ibuprofen if you are allergic to any ingredients in NSAIDs.
 Seek immediate medical attention if you experience an allergic reaction, which can cause symptoms like hives, itching, swelling of the face or throat, and trouble breathing.

 Kidney problems, including kidney damage, can develop while using NSAIDs.
 In addition, liver damage has been reported in people taking NSAIDs.
-People who are on long-term treatment with NSAIDs should have regular checkups to monitor for problems with their kidneys or liver.
+People who are on long-term treatment with NSAIDs for chronic pain should have regular checkups to monitor for problems with their kidneys or liver.

 It is not recommended to take NSAIDs while pregnant due to the risk of kidney problems and other serious complications in an unborn baby.
 NSAIDs are generally considered safe while breastfeeding.
-Consult a healthcare provider before taking an NSAID while pregnant or breastfeeding.
+Seek medical advice from your healthcare provider before taking an NSAID while pregnant or breastfeeding.

 Frequently asked questions about Aleve vs. ibuprofen